OpenCTI-Platform/splunk-add-on/README.md

 #### CIM model

-The “CIM Model” method is based on the definition of CIM model fields.
+The “CIM model” method is based on the definition of CIM model fields.
 With this method, the Add-on will extract all the following fields and model them as follows:

 | CIM Field         | Observable type                     |
 |-------------------|-------------------------------------|